zenml-io/zenml/docs/book/extending-zenml/experiment-tracker.md

 We are actively working on the base abstraction for the experiment trackers, which will be available soon.
 As a result, their extension is not possible at the moment.
-If you would like to use an experiment tracker in your stack, please check the list of already available alerters down below.
+If you would like to use an experiment tracker in your stack, please check the list of already-implemented experiment trackers down below.
 {% endhint %}

 ## List of available experiment trackers